By Sharon Bernstein and Rory Carroll

 But on Thursday, Senate President Darrell Steinberg and Assembly Speaker John Perez declined to criticize Brown, whose plan does offer some concessions to progressives, such as $64.7 million to give undocumented immigrants drivers licenses.

 Steinberg, whose press aide referred to upcoming budget talks as a “five-month dance” with Brown, praised the governor’s fiscal restraint but also hinted at his own agenda.
 Brown will present a revised budget plan in May that will kick negotiations into high gear.

 “I appreciate the governor’s aggressive approach to more than double the reserve and pay down debt even more quickly than we had hoped,” Steinberg said in a statement.
 “At the same time, we must invest in the people of California, especially those living in the economic margins.”

-His plan proposes using $250 million in funds raised through California’s carbon trading program to support its planned high-speed rail project, which could eventually help lower greenhouse gas emissions although its construction would increase them.
+While Brown has said he wants to steer clear of budget gimmicks, his plan raised eyebrows for proposing using $250 million in funds raised through California’s carbon trading program to support a planned high-speed rail project, which could eventually help lower greenhouse gas emissions although its construction would increase them.

 The plan also assumes a panel of federal judges will grant a two-year extension to a long-fought order to reduce crowding in California’s troubled prison system, which would save the state $90 million next year.

 “That can charitably be described as aspirational,” Pitney said.

 The judges have not been receptive to granting long extensions and last June threatened to hold Brown in contempt of court if he did not comply with the order.
 Brown said he would take money from mental health and anti-recidivism programs for inmates if the judges do not grant the extension.